Standing in the craft store

-And maybe that acrylic paint is seriously transparent... but it was only $4.99!
+And maybe that acrylic paint looks chalky and streaky... but it was only $4.99!

 Student grade paints, pencils, and markers suffer from low pigment load.
 Pigments are the expensive part of the recipe, so if the manufacturer can sneak in some extra fillers at the factory, they can retail the product for less.

-Artist Grade products are developed to a quality standard
+Artist Grade products are different.
+They are developed to a quality standard.

 I want a paint that uses only all-natural binders- bingo, there's a company that makes that.